GwendolyneFreddy/Infinity-Animations/README.md

 #### Notes

 *If you've previously installed the mod, remove it before extracting the new version.
-To do this, run **`setup-infinityanimations.exe`**, un-install all previously installed main component and delete the :file_folder: **infinityanimations** folder.*
+To do this, run __`setup-infinityanimations.exe`__, un-install all previously installed components and delete the :file_folder: __infinityanimations__ folder.*

-*When installing or un-installing, **do not close the DOS window** by clicking on the **X** button!
-Instead, press the **Enter** key whenever instructed to do so.*
+*When installing or un-installing, __do not close the DOS window__ by clicking on the __X__ button!
+Instead, press the __Enter__ key whenever instructed to do so.*

 *__Disable any antivirus__ or other memory-resident software before installing this or any other mod.
 Some (particularly avast and Norton!) have a tendency to report false positives with mod activity, resulting in failed installs.*

-You can extract files from the archive using <a href="https://www.7-zip.org/download.html">7zip</a>, <a href="https://www.rarlab.com/download.htm">WinRAR</a>, <a href="http://www.zipgenius.it/ita/?page_id=12">ZipGenius</a> or another file compression utility that handles .zip files.
+You can extract files from the archive using <a href="https://www.7-zip.org/download.html">7zip</a>, <a href="https://www.rarlab.com/download.htm">WinRAR</a>, <a href="https://zipgenius.com/">ZipGenius</a> or another file compression utility that handles .zip files.

 <details><summary>DEPRECATED as of v 6.0.0</summary>
 <p></br>
 <strong>Important:</strong> Download all content you may require from the Infinity Animations download category at <a href="http://www.shsforums.net/files/category/98-infinity-animations/">Spellhold Studios</a>.
 If in doubt, download them all (most megamod installs will need all archives).
 Extract all archives using the "<em>Do not extract paths</em>" option on the <strong>Advanced</strong> tab in WinRAR.
 Also, make sure the "Destination path" on the <strong>General</strong> tab terminates in <strong>/content</strong> or <strong>/restore</strong> after <strong>infinityanimations</strong> (there should be no sub-folders beyond that).

-<p>Extract all archives to the &#x1F4C1; /content folder except IA_BG2_Restores.rar, which should go in the &#x1F4C1; /restore folder.
+<p>Extract all archives to the :file_folder: /content folder except IA_BG2_Restores.rar, which should go in the :file_folder: /restore folder.
 If you extract IA_Wh_Dr_Wyv_LoP.rar (currently only needed for the Planar Sphere mod), you can delete the sub-archive The_Lady's_Shadow.rar after extraction, as it is currently unused due to animation size limitations.</p>

 For WinZip, make sure the "Use folder names" box is *unselected*.

-You should end up with a bunch of .bam files and no sub-folders in your &#x1F4C1; "content" and/or "restore" folders.
+You should end up with a bunch of .bam files and no sub-folders in your :file_folder: "content" and/or "restore" folders.
 The installer will warn you if you're missing anything you need, at which point you can exit it, download missing content, extract it and rerun the installer.
 </p>
 </details>